 |Percentage of students who passed the examination regardless of the number of attempts.||100%||83%||60%||44%||86%||68%|

 Athletic training is practiced by athletic trainers, health care professionals who collaborate with physicians to optimize activity and participation of patients and clients.
 Athletic training encompasses the prevention, diagnosis, and intervention of emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.
 Athletic Trainers (ATs) are health care professionals who collaborate with physicians.
 The services provided by ATs comprise prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.

 Careers in Athletic Training cover a variety of settings including: Colleges & Universities, Hospital & Clinical, Occupational Health, Military, Performing Arts, Physician Extender, Professional Sports, Public Safety, and Secondary Schools.

-SWOSU’s AT Program graduation rate is 100% with a 93-100% job placement rate or graduate school acceptance in the field of sports medicine.
+SWOSU’s AT Program graduation rate is 100% with high job placement rate and successful graduate school acceptance into programs within the field of sports medicine.